AzonInc/Doorman/docs/en/reference/esphome-component.md

 ## Setting Types
-Here are the available setting types you can use to update the settings of your intercom phone:
+Here are the available setting types you can use to update the settings of your indoor station:

 - ringtone_floor_call <Badge type="tip" text="SETTING_RINGTONE_FLOOR_CALL" />
 - ringtone_door_call <Badge type="tip" text="SETTING_RINGTONE_DOOR_CALL" />